ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 <a id="460"></a>
 #### Trace Flag: 460
 Function: Replace error message [8152] with [2628] (`String or binary data would be truncated.
 The statement has been terminated.`).
-Description for [2628] mesage has useful information - which column had the truncation and which row.
+Description for [2628] message has useful information - which column had the truncation and which row.
-Starting with SQL Server 2019 CTP 2.4, to accomplish this at the database level, see the VERBOSE_TRUNCATION_WARNINGS option in [ALTER DATABASE SCOPED CONFIGURATION (Transact-SQL)].<br />
+Starting with SQL Server 2019 CTP 2.4, to accomplish this at the database level, see the `VERBOSE_TRUNCATION_WARNINGS` option in [ALTER DATABASE SCOPED CONFIGURATION (Transact-SQL)].<br />
 **Note: This trace flag applies to SQL Server 2017 (14.x) CU12, and higher builds.**<br />
 **Note: Starting with database compatibility level 150, message ID 2628 is the default and this trace flag has no effect.**<br />
 **Note: Don’t leave this trace flag enabled on global scope for SQL Server 2017 CU12 and CU13.**<br />